OSINT-TECHNOLOGIES/dpulse/README.md

 You can start DPULSE using your terminal where you write only one command: python dpulse.py -sd <url> -ra <n>

-"url" is a short form of domain link, ex: stackoverflow.com, google.com, facebook.com and so on
+- url is a short form of domain link, ex: stackoverflow.com, google.com, facebook.com and so on

-"n" is a digit which specifies amount of Google Dorking results which will be printed in PDF report.
+- n is a digit which specifies amount of Google Dorking results which will be printed in PDF report.

 ## Project's requirements